 More details here.

 Data Protection Officer

-Bearing in mind the security and transparency of the processing of personal data in National Contact Point for Research Programmes of the European Union Institute of Fundamental Technological Research Polish Academy of Sciences and the need for their constant control, we have appointed a Data Protection Officer (DPO).
+Bearing in mind the security and transparency of the processing of personal data in National Contact Point for Research Programmes of the European Union in the Nationa Centre for Research and Development and the need for their constant control, we have appointed a Data Protection Officer (DPO).

 With the appointed DPO you can contact by using firstname.lastname@example.org or via our postal address (with notation “Data Protection Officer”)

 We conscientiously approach the protection of data concerning you and constantly develop our systems and security processes.
 The security measures we use include:

 - limited physical access to our buildings and user access to our systems – only for those who are entitled

 - control mechanisms such as firewall, user verification, strong data encryption and separation of roles, systems and data

 We also use the highest standards in the industry to support the maintenance of a solid information security management system.

 Most of the personal data processed by National Contact Point for Research Programmes of the European Union in the National Centre for Research and Development is passed directly to us due to one of the following reasons: